-If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
+If a child is not suffering or likely to suffer from harm, or in immediate danger, concerns to be recorded on CPOMS or alternatives as written in 7.4.

 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
-Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
+Speak to a member of the senior leadership team and/or seek advice from Norfolk Children's Advice and Duty Service (CADS) - 0344 800 8021.
+Inform the DSL or deputy as soon as practically possible after the referral.